WIMM-IT/ipy-slurm-exec/README.md

 e.g. %%slurm_exec -o reduced ...
 ```

-In a large or complex Notebook, you probably want to carefully manage which variables are exported and imported.

 #### Import fail

-When you do not specify `-o` argument, then `slurm_exec` will attempt to import all variables from the Slurm job.
-However some may be dependent on additional modules loaded by job that were not loaded by your Notebook, for example CUDA, so cannot be imported.
+Python variables created in the Slurm job may be dependent on additional modules it loaded that were not loaded by your Notebook, for example CUDA.
-The execution report will list variables that could not be imported with reason why, e.g.:
+These cannot be imported into Notebook so will be skipped - the execution report will list when this happens e.g.:

 ```
 Skipped variables in Notebook: